 We had neither the budget nor inclination to feed everyone Upstairs meat all weekend.
 Without that, we had to fake it, so fake it we did.
 The bones of the plan were to show the players extraordinary extravagance on Friday, then feed them with mostly leftovers the rest of the weekend.
 So rather than one single “main” remove on the big Friday dinner, where everyone could have eaten all the nicest bits, we gave them two.
 One course of steamed stuff to fill up on, then one course of hugely impressive protein they’d not be able to eat all of.
 Or indeed much of.
 Eight suet puddings is still an impressive sight, and i was very proud of the layering there and the fact that only one of them split at all.
 However, it was there to be cheap and filling ahead of the roasts.
 A pile of game birds literally two feet high, which we set fire to with brandy.
 I doubt Carême would have approved, not really, but it was bloody impressive to see, and it gave us sufficient left-over meat for Saturday’s game pasties, afternoon tea sandwiches, some crew stew, a spare soup which I think we only actually served one bowl of, and three chickens for the evening buffet.

 There was a larp event on.
 On Friday, the feast had its slot and that was it.
 On Saturday, folk were busy doing stuff.
 No character had *quite* the same level of authority to make meals run to time, so we had to be more flexible in timings.
 (Granted, what they were up to was a mystery to the kitchen staff, but whatever it was, they were busy at it.)
 On Saturday, we had to be really flexible; it was the day of multiple buffets.
 Luckily, with a bit of a tweak, those also feel right for the time.
-Basically, we flanged afternoon tea into 1820 so we could serve sandwiches and cake and players could help themselves – see below.
+Essentially, we flanged afternoon tea into 1820 so we could serve sandwiches and cake and players could help themselves – see below.

 Tactics and trifles…